dapr/dapr/samples/4.pub-sub/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run Python subscriber app with Actions: `actions run --app-id python-subscriber --app-port 5000 python app.py`

-    We assign `app-id`, which we can be whatever unique identifier we like.
+    We assign `app-id`, which can be whatever unique identifier we like.
 We also assign `app-port`, which is the port that our Node application is running on.
 Finally, we pass the command to run our app: `python app.py`

 ### Use the CLI to Publish Messages to Subscribers